Yediyurappa's granddaughter Dr Soundarya found hanging | Politics

 - India

-Former Karnataka Chief Minister B S Yediyurappa's granddaughter Dr Soundarya V Y was found hanging at her city residence here on Friday, with the police suspecting it to be a case of suicide.
+(Eds- Adds more details) Bengaluru, Jan 28 (PTI): Former Karnataka Chief Minister B S Yediyurappa's granddaughter Dr Soundarya V Y was found hanging in her house here on Friday and police suspect it to be a case of suicide.

-Soundarya, daughter of the BJP leader's second daughter Padmavathi, was married to Dr Neeraj S, who works in the same hospital where she is employed, in 2018, police said.
+Soundarya, daughter of the BJP leader's second daughter Padmavathi, was married to Dr Neeraj S, who works in the same hospital where she is employed, police said.

+The couple had a nine-month-old son, whose christening ceremony had taken place a couple of months ago, according to family sources.

-The matter came to light when the maid came to the house and knocked on the door repeatedly but in vain.
-She informed Dr Neeraj, who too called on his wife's phone but there was no response, the police said, adding, the door was then opened by force.
+The matter came to light when the maid came to the house and knocked at the door repeatedly but there was no response.
+So, she informed Dr Neeraj who, too, called on his wife's phone, yet there was no response, the police said adding that the door was broken open and the body was shifted for a post-mortem.

-The body was later shifted to the Bowring Hospital where the post-mortem was performed.

-Learning about the incident, Chief Minister Basavaraj Bommai, some ministers and senior BJP functionaries rushed to Yediyurappa's house to console the bereaved family members, BJP sources said.
+On learning this, Chief Minister Basavaraj Bommai, some Ministers and senior BJP functionaries rushed to Yediyurappa's house to console the bereaved family, BJP sources said.

+Prime Minister Narendra Modi, Union Finance Minister Nirmala Sitharaman, former Prime Minister H D Deve Gowda and former Chief Minister H D Kumaraswamy called up Yediyurappa over the phone and conveyed their condolences, sources close to Yediyurappa said.

+Former Chief Minister Siddaramaiah and Congress State president D K Shivakumar expressed his grief over the untimely death of Soundarya and prayed to God to give strength to the family to bear the loss.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)